 The runs are mostly long, cruisy blue and red runs weaving through the treeline.
 While there are some steeper runs coming down from the 2125m high Paganella peak that have incredible views.
 In the evening, ride to a mountain hut for dinner by snowcat, make the most of skiing with the lit-up Cacciatori blue run on Tuesday’s and Fridays from 7.30pm-10.30pm.
 In addition, you could try yoga on skis, fat biking or go around town in a horse-drawn sleigh.

-Linked with Pinzolo, Folgarida and Marilleva, the ski area covers over 150km of well-maintained slopes.
+Linked with Pinzolo, Folgarida and Marilleva, the ski area covers over 150km of great slopes.
 Madonna offers some of the best skiing in Trentino for intermediates; the majority of runs are blues and reds between the trees.
-Reaching a maximum height of 2,500m, there are more advanced black runs and off-piste above the treeline.
+Reaching a height of 2,500m, there are more advanced black runs and off-piste above the treeline.
 Those looking to cover more distance should buy the Superskirama pass that unlocks 380km of pistes across eight resorts.

 For more information on where to find the best skiing in Trentino or to book a trip to one of the Trentino ski resorts, please speak to one of our ski experts on 0207 471 7700.